 - Ask your partner what do they like and don’t like.

 - Try to create a hypothetic environment where the two of you will be living together.

 - Discuss all things, however small they may seem.

 - If you come across things that might become an issue, write them down and spend more time thinking about how it will work.

-To help you out, we have a workbook that will guide you through all the essential topics and will facilitate your self expression:
+To help you out, we have a workbook that will guide you through all the essential topics and will facilitate your self expression, listening and understanding.